mauriciosanchez1epam/RepoUserChallenge/README.md

 -I have created an example of Unit test using Xunit only of the Controller part.

 ## **Script Users **
+-you have to create a database and then execute the following script, and update the ConnectionStrings in appsettings.
--Script of table user with Email unique index .
+-Script of table user with Email unique index.
 CREATE TABLE [dbo].[Users](
 [Id] [int] IDENTITY(1,1) NOT NULL,
 [FirstName] [varchar](128) NULL,